nhriday/nhriday.github.io/index.md

 ### 	Why are they important?

-The target users, as mentioned are the everyday men and women who are the workforce of this city.
-We believe in making their daily commute a bit easier and tension free so that they can concentrate solely on their work and not worrying about getting to work or coming back home
+The target users, as mentioned
+- are the everyday men and women who are the workforce of this city.
+We believe in making their daily commute a bit easier and tension free so that they can concentrate solely on their work and not worrying about getting to work or coming back home.

+- are the people who come to Dublin to enjoy and experience the beautiful city it is.
+We believe in making their time here as beautiful as possible so that they can enjoy the city as they wish and not worry about unnecessary traffic they might have avoided with prior notification.

 ### 	What problem are you solving for them?

+Traffic is a major issue in Dublin, here are a few news articles on the effect of traffic that also served as a great motivating factor for our project.

 The primary problem of our target users we aim to solve is that of avoiding unnecessary traffic.
 Usually, most daily commuters may use an application that provides them the route to their destination and also frequent commuters who are well versed with the route may not use any application at all.
 The problem with both these approaches are neither of them are aware of any events along their route which might have led to a high traffic scenario which eventually may result in the user stuck in traffic and getting late to work, getting home or simply put, reaching their destination.
 Our application helps them avoid this by notifying them about any events along their way, details about the event such as capacity and an estimation of the number of vehicles, start time and probable end time of the event, and most importantly an alternate if available so that they can reach their destination